Troy Aikman: Professional career

-Dallas Cowboys

 Aikman was selected as the first overall pick in the 1989 NFL draft by the Dallas Cowboys.
 On February 25, 1989, new owner Jerry Jones fired Tom Landry and replaced him with Jimmy Johnson.
 A few months later, in the NFL's supplemental draft, Johnson drafted Steve Walsh, who played for Johnson at the University of Miami.
 Aikman won the starting quarterback job, and Walsh was traded early in the 1990 season.

 Aikman played his first NFL preseason game on August 26, 1989, against the Denver Broncos.
 His NFL debut started with a 28–0 loss to the New Orleans Saints.
 The following week, Aikman threw his first touchdown pass, a 65-yard completion to Michael Irvin, but the Atlanta Falcons intercepted two passes and won.
 In a game against the Phoenix Cardinals, he threw for 379 yards to set an NFL rookie record.
 Aikman finished 1989 with a 0–11 record as a starter, completing 155 of 293 passes for 1,749 yards, 9 touchdowns, and 18 interceptions.

 The trio (pictured) of Aikman, Emmitt Smith, and Michael Irvin nicknamed "The Triplets" won three Super Bowls and is considered one of the greatest in NFL history.

 Following Aikman's rookie season, Dallas selected Florida Gators running back Emmitt Smith in the first round of the 1990 NFL draft.
 With Smith and Irvin, Aikman led the Cowboys to a 7–7 record in the 1990 season but was injured in the 15th game, against the Philadelphia Eagles.
 The Cowboys would go on to lose that game and the following week against the Atlanta Falcons with backup quarterback Babe Laufenberg, missing the final playoff wild card spot by one game.